Writing at Pelham

 Pupils are taught grammar both discretely and embedded into other lessons; a secure understanding of Standard English conventions is the foundation of good writing.
 Specific grammar and punctuation content is assigned to particular year groups and matches the national curriculum expectations.
 Children learn how to communicate effectively in a wide range of writing styles by being exposed to a variety of text types and genres.

 At Pelham we are proud to promote a positive attitude to and enjoyment of spelling.
 A structured programme of spelling rules is used as set out by National Curriculum guidelines.
 Pupils explore word patterns and discover exceptions to rules through our whole school spelling scheme - Spelling Shed.
-The children learn age related spellings on a weekly basis and are tested at the end of the school week.
-Twice a year, the children also complete a Spelling Age test to establish their attainment in relation to their age.

 In keeping with the school handwriting policy, children are taught a progressive set of writing skills that teach the family of handwriting letters along with their corresponding entry and exit joins.
 Posture, grip and pattern work lead into formal letter formation and the development of cursive, joined up, neat handwriting and aim for children to: